Native American Influences on U.S. Government

 Suggested Learning Activities

-- Propose an Educational Policy: How can Native Americans be fairly represented in school mascots or names?
+- Propose an Educational Policy for Your School: How can Native American peoples and cultures be fairly represented in school mascots or names?

 - 2,128 Native American Mascots People Aren't Talking About from FiveThirtyEight, September 2014.